revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/JavaBasics.md

 ---

-93. Predict the output of the following?
+91. Predict the output of the following.

 ```Java